lightwick/lightwick.github.io/blog/biology/_posts/2021-06-27-chemistry.md

 Biology is the product of chemistry and physics, ergo basic knowledge of them are crucial to understanding biology.

 ## 1. The Building Blocks
->Organisms ← matter ← elements
+>Organisms ← matter ← elements<br>
-← representing formulation\
+← representing formulation

 Elements
 There are 90~94 naturally occuring elements.
 Humans need 25 of them, and plants need 17 to survive.
 Let's look at humans.
 Over 96% of the human body consists of the following.
 - Oxygen (O) - 65.0%